 Some of the stories I wrote about the housewives were picked up by the AP.
 One day the managing editor, Spencer Jones, called me over and pointed to the AP ticker beside his desk.
 Moving across the wire was a notice citing the News Messenger for our reporting.
 I was hooked.
 I went off to college two years later with enough experience to land a job working for the school’s news office.
-The spring of my sophomore year I wrote a letter to Senator Lyndon B. Johnson, whom I’d never met, and said I wanted to become a political journalist and could he teach me something about politics?
-I spent the summer in Washington and then at his urging transferred to the University of Texas where I attended classes full-time and worked overtime at the Johnson’s radio and television station.
-We were the first in Texas to buy a station wagon, paint it red, and christen it – what else? – Red Rover.
+The spring of my sophomore year I wrote a letter to Sen. Lyndon B. Johnson, whom I’d never met, and said I wanted to become a political journalist and could he teach me something about politics?
+I spent the summer in Washington and then at his urging transferred to the University of Texas, where I attended classes full-time and worked overtime at the Johnsons’ radio and television station.
+We were the first in Texas to buy a station wagon, paint it red and christen it — what else?
+Red Rover.
 I wheeled around town in style, broadcasting from crime scenes and accidents and the state legislature, which some people said was the biggest crime scene in town.

 My path led me on to graduate school, through seminary, and in 1960 back to Washington, where I helped organize the Peace Corps before the assassination of John Kennedy tragically thrust Lyndon Johnson suddenly into the White House and me with him.
 I left in 1967 to become publisher of Newsday until it was sold to the Los Angeles Times, and then I made the leap from print to television, to PBS and CBS and back again to public television – one of those vagrant journalistic souls who, intoxicated with the moment, is always looking for the next high: the lede yet to be written, the photo yet to be taken, the interview yet to be conducted, the story yet to be told.

-I mention all this not to review my C.V. with the intention of applying for an adjunct position – although don’t count that out – but to put in perspective what I want to say about the changing landscape of journalism.
+I mention all this not to review my CV with the intention of applying for an adjunct position – although don’t count that out – but to put in perspective what I want to say about the changing landscape of journalism.
 Before he became a celebrated humorist Robert Benchley was a student at Harvard.
 He arrived at his final examination in international law to find the test consisted of one question: “Discuss the abstract of the international fisheries protocol and dragnet and procedure as it affects (A) the point of view of the United States and (B) the point of view of Great Britain.”
 Benchley was desperate but he was also honest.
-He wrote: “I know nothing of the point of view of Great Britain in regard to the arbitration of the international fisheries problem and nothing of the point of view of the U.S. I will therefore discuss the issue from the point of view of the fish.”
+He wrote: “I know nothing of the point of view of Great Britain in regard to the arbitration of the international fisheries problem and nothing of the point of view of the US.
+I will therefore discuss the issue from the point of view of the fish.”

 Here’s the point of view of one fish in the vast ocean of the media.

 Journalism’s been a good life for me.
 A continuing course in adult education – my own.
 It enabled me to cover the summits of world leaders and the lives of poor people in Newark.
 I was paid richly as a CBS news analyst to put in my two cents’ worth on just about anything that had happened that day.
-I produced documentaries on issues and subjects that fascinate me – from money in politics to the Chinese experience in America, the history of the Hudson River, the power of myth, and the making of a poem.
+I produced documentaries on issues and subjects that fascinate me – from money in politics to the Chinese experience in America, the history of the Hudson River, the power of myth and the making of a poem.
 With journalism came a passport into the world of ideas, my favorite beat.
 I’ve enjoyed the sometimes intimidating privilege of talking to some of the wisest and sanest people around – scientists, historians, scholars, philosophers, artists and writers – to ask them important questions: Why is there something instead of nothing?
 What do we mean by a moral life?
 Can we learn to be creative?

-And one of my favorite of all questions; what does it mean to be a Texan?
-I put that one to the sainted writer, raconteur, and radio personality John Henry Faulk shortly before his death in 1990.
+And one of my favorite of all questions; What does it mean to be a Texan?
+I put that one to the sainted writer, raconteur and radio personality John Henry Faulk shortly before his death in 1990.
 Faulk, some of you old-timers may remember, was the popular CBS Radio host hounded by the right-wing out of his job and into court where he won an important case.
 In that interview John Henry told me the story of how he and his friend Boots Cooper were playing in the chicken house behind their homes in Central Texas when they were about 12 years old.
 They spied a chicken snake in the top tier of nests, so close it looked like a boa constrictor.
 As John Henry told it to me, “All our frontier courage drained out of our heels – actually, it tricked down our overall legs – and Boots and I made a new door through the hen house wall.”
 John Henry’s momma came out and, learning what all the fuss was about, said to the boys “Don’t you know chicken snakes are harmless?
 They can’t hurt you!”
 And Boots, rubbing his forehead and behind at the same time, said, “Yes, Mrs. Faulk, I know that, but they can scare you so bad, it’ll cause you to hurt yourself.”